poliorcetics/named-arguments-rfc/00-intro-summary.md

 [summary]: #summary

 This RFC introduces *named arguments* for Rust.
-Named arguments are the ability to call a function or method and precising the name of the arguments, greatly improving clarity in many situations.
+Named arguments are the ability to call a function or method while precising the name of the arguments, greatly improving clarity in many situations.
 Of course function where the argument is already clear do not have to use them: `sin(x: x)` would be ridiculous and redundant.
 Named arguments as proposed here are **not** source-breaking: existing functions and methods will continue to work without any change.
 Named arguments as proposed here are **opt-in**.
 Changing the name of `f(a: usize)` to `f(b: usize)` will **not** be a breaking